 Feng Shui takes care of our environment for us so that we stay physically and mentally healthy.
-By having a good environment that provides us with the opportunity to rest and recover, it indirectly nurtures our mind, body and spirit so that we are more agile and alert in handling our daily undertakings.
+Having a good environment that provides us with the opportunity to rest and recover, it indirectly nurtures our mind, body, and spirit so that we are more agile and alert in handling our daily undertakings.

 If one is capable, amassing wealth becomes an easy task.
 If one is not, then amassing wealth will become a difficult and lengthy task.
 But as long as one is willing, a person will amass wealth if he/she has good Feng Shui.